-It’s difficult to go seriously wrong with the Reading and Listening tests in IELTS.
-Even if you have trouble understanding the text or the audio, the question paper gives you a pretty clear idea of what you need to write.
-And if you’re not sure, you can always guess.
-With the Speaking test, you’ll answer a series of questions, so even if you make a mistake with one of them, you’ll get another chance with the next question.
-Writing Task 2 is different — if you fail to understand the question, and go off on the wrong track, you could score no marks at all.
-And that could mean missing the band score you need.
+With the Reading and Listening tests in IELTS, the question paper gives you a pretty clear idea of what you need to do, even if you have trouble understanding the text or the audio.
+And if you’re not sure of an answer, you can always make an educated guess.
+Writing Task 2 is different – if you fail to understand the question, and go off on the wrong track, you could score very badly on Task Response, and that could mean missing the band score you need.

 Let’s start by looking at a sample Writing Task 2 question.